 I went back to my hotel room troubled that night.
 You see, I was used to physics conferences, where people would go and talk straight science, not sell stuff to each other.
 I felt the data science community deserved the same, so I created The Data Science Conference®.

 Five years later, the conference grew to a point that I couldn’t keep up with both my day job and the conference.
-I'm currently concentrating at the conference.
+I'm currently concentrating on the conference.

-Thank you to all our dedicated attendees, many of whom are following us from place to place and from year to year, because they believe in and defend their right to attend a data science conference without being prospected out!
+Thank you to all our dedicated attendees, many of whom are following us from place to place and from year to year!

-Dr. Michael Tsiappoutas, the Founder and Chair of The Data Science Conference®, has been in the insurance industry (Fortune 150) for thirteen (13) years, working on statistical predictive modeling, machine learning, data mining, and statistical learning.
+Dr. Michael Tsiappoutas, the Founder and Chair of The Data Science Conference®, has been in the insurance industry (Fortune 150) for thirteen (13) years, working on teams that used predictive modeling, machine learning, statistical learning, and for the last 3 and half years as an actuarial senior data scientist.
 An applied physicist by training, he did statistical consulting, taught mathematics and physics at community colleges and universities, taught data analytics graduate courses and undergraduate math courses, and did research on statistical digital signal processing of early 20th century voice acoustics.
 He had a chance to use his engineering knowledge on projects ranging from text analytics for predicting corporate litigation, to image processing for identifying fraudulent mechanics shops.
 He taught at Lewis University's Master's in Data Science program (where he developed and taught Mathematics for Data Scientists and served on its advisory board) and at Southern New Hampshire University's Master's in Data Analytics program.
 He holds a Ph.D.
 (Engineering & Applied Physics), two Masters degrees (Applied Physics; Quantitative Psychology), and a double major Bachelors degree (Psychology; Physics).
-He is the CEO of NeoNorm, LLC that puts together The Data Science Conference®.
+He is the CEO of NeoNorm, LLC (since 2008) that puts together The Data Science Conference® (since 2015).
 He lives in Connecticut with his wife and son.